Alcatraz312/GuiltySpark/README.md

 ### That's it!

 You've successfully contributed in the development of GuiltySpark.
-Noe you just have to create a pull request and we would merge the changes soon..
+Now you just have to create a pull request and we would merge the changes soon..